IIIF/api/source/api/presentation/3.0/index.md

 Content resources are associated with the Canvas via Web Annotations.
 Content that is to be rendered as part of the Canvas _MUST_ be associated by an Annotation with the "painting" `motivation`.
 These Annotations are recorded in the `items` of one or more Annotation Pages, referred to in the `items` array of the Canvas.
 Annotations that do not have the "painting" `motivation` MUST NOT be in pages referenced in `items`, but instead in the `annotations` property.

 Content that is derived from the Canvas, such as a transcription of text in an image or the words spoken in an audio representation, _MUST_ be associated by an Annotation with the "transcribing" `motivation`.
 Annotations _MAY_ have any other `motivation` as well.

-If, according to the organization providing the Manifest, clients _SHOULD_ render the Annotation quickly then it _SHOULD_ be embedded within the Manifest directly.
-Clients _SHOULD_ process the Annotation Pages and their items in the order given in the Canvas.
-Other Annotation Pages can be referenced with just their `id`, `type` and optionally a `label`, and clients _SHOULD_ dereference these pages to discover further content.
-Content in this case includes media assets such as images, video and audio, textual transcriptions or editions of the Canvas.
-These different uses _MAY_ be split up across different Annotation Pages.
+Thus content of any type may be associated with the Canvas via a "painting" annotation meaning the content is __part of__ the Canvas, a "transcribing" annotation meaning the content is __from__ the Canvas but not necessarily part of it, or an Annotation with another `motivation` meaning that it is somehow __about__ the Canvas.

 A Canvas _MUST_ have a rectangular aspect ratio (described with the `height` and `width` properties) and/or a `duration` to provide an extent in time.
 These dimensions allow resources to be associated with specific regions of the Canvas, within the space and/or time extents provided.
 Content _MUST NOT_ be associated with space or time outside of the Canvas's dimensions, such as at coordinates below 0,0, greater than the height or width, before 0 seconds, or after the duration.
 Content resources that have dimensions which are not defined for the Canvas _MUST NOT_ be associated with that Canvas by an Annotation with the "painting" motiviation.
 For example, it is valid to use a "painting" Annotation to associate an Image (which has only height and width) with a Canvas that has all three dimensions, but it is an error to associate a Video resource (which has height, width and duration) with a Canvas that does not have all three dimensions.
 Such a resource _SHOULD_ instead be referenced with the `rendering` property, or by Annotations with a `motivation` other than "painting" in the `annotations` property.

+Parts of Canvases _MAY_ be described using a Specific Resource.
+{: .warning}

-Parts of Canvases are still Canvases and have a `type` of "Canvas".
+Parts of Canvases identified with a fragment appended to the Canvas's URI are still Canvases and have a `type` of "Canvas".
 Parts of Canvases can be referenced from Ranges, Annotations or the `start` property.
-Spatial parts of Canvases, when referenced from outside an Annotation, _MUST_ be rectangular and are described by appending an `xywh=` fragment to the end of the Canvas's URI.
-Similarly, temporal parts of Canvases _MUST_ be described by appending a `t=` fragment to the end of the Canvas's URI.
+Rectangular spatial parts of Canvases _MAY_ also be described by appending an `xywh=` fragment to the end of the Canvas's URI.
+Similarly, temporal parts of Canvases _MAY_ be described by appending a `t=` fragment to the end of the Canvas's URI.
 Spatial and temporal fragments _MAY_ be combined, using an `&` character between them, and the temporal dimension _SHOULD_ come first.
 It is an error to select a region using a dimension that is not defined by the Canvas, such as a temporal region of a Canvas that only has height and width dimensions.

-Canvases may be treated as content resources for the purposes of annotating on to other Canvases.
+Canvases _MAY_ be treated as content resources for the purposes of annotating on to other Canvases.
 For example, a Canvas (Canvas A) with a video resource and Annotations representing subtitles or captions may be annotated on to another Canvas (Canvas B).
 This pattern maintains the correct spatial and temporal alignment of Canvas A's content relative to Canvas B's dimensions.

 Renderers _MUST_ scale content into the space represented by the Canvas, and _SHOULD_ follow any `timeMode` value provided for time-based media.
-If the Canvas represents a view of a physical object, the spatial dimensions of the Canvas _SHOULD_ be the same scale as that physical object, and images _SHOULD_ depict only the object.
+If the Canvas represents a view of a physical object, the spatial dimensions of the Canvas _SHOULD_ be the same scale as that physical object, and content _SHOULD_ represent only the object.

 ``` json-doc
 {